felipeclopes/felipeclopes.github.com/_posts/2012-10-29-how-stackoverflow-made-my-day.md

 ---
 {% include JB/setup %}

-This situation happened to while I was going back from home not while I was in stackoverflow answering questions.
+This situation happened to me while I was going back from work!

 ### Stackoverflow answer